Behaviour for learning policy

 Lock our bikes up securely when we bring them to school

 Keep all valuable property at home, the school cannot be held responsible for loss or damage

 Prohibitions (see Exclusions Policy)

-Mobile phones must be handed into the school office at the start of the day.
+Mobile phones must be handed into the school office or to the class teacher for safe keeping at the start of the day.

 Children may bring fruit or a healthy cereal bar from home to eat at morning play or purchase a healthy snack from the Snack Shack.
 The school cannot accept responsibility for the loss or damage to clothing or personal property.
 Toys, games and sports equipment must not be brought to school (except on special occasions when the teacher gives permission).

 Money brought into school should be handed in as soon as possible and never left in trays, bags or coats

 At Stanmore, we believe we are a community of learners where we value each other and help one another to do our best.
 We are proud of what we achieve together and as individuals in our school and beyond.